nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 Carrier library support
 ***********************

-See the section :ref:`using_the_lwm2m_carrier_library` for steps on how to connect to a operator's device management platform, necessary in some LTE networks.
+See the section :ref:`using_the_lwm2m_carrier_library` for steps on how to connect to an operator's device management platform, necessary in some LTE networks.

 .. _atv2_application_configuration: